 Individuals can submit unique body parameters as fabrication inputs.
 The resulting seat will conform to these unique input variables without straining the construction process.
 The form of each seat is then a match to an individual’s unique body and a heavy spherical base keeps the seat upright,

-Form generation from simple planar materials can address many configurations.
-Parametric tools govern the planar cut lines according to the desired three dimensional output and many variations of this concept can be built using the same construction process.
-Measurement of variation becomes redundant.
-This reverse engineered transformation from 3D to 2D capitalizes on the strength of simple folds and eliminates complexity in the connecting joints.
-The effort to produce the design template can then be recovered in the efficiency of construction.
+Form generation from simple planar paper materials can address many low carbon configurations.
+Parametric tools govern the planar cut and fold lines according to the desired three-dimensional structural output and many variations of this concept can be built using the same construction process.
+Measurement of variation during assembly becomes redundant.
+This reverse engineered transformation from 3D to 2D capitalizes on the strength of simple folds and eliminates complexity in the connecting joints while the leftover material is reintroduced immediately in the cavity to build up the necessary mass.
+The effort to produce the genetic design is recovered in the efficiency of simplifying variability during assembly.

-STRUCTURAL Blackwell Structural Engineers ELECTRICAL Podco Designs SOFTWARE Korey MacDougall MATERIAL TESTS FPInnovations COMMUNICATIONS OTA BIOMECHANICS RESEARCH Laurentian University FUNDING FPInnovations, Norcat, Domtar, NOHFC EXHIBITION Bechtler Museum of Modern Art, IDS 2019, Norcat Pitch 2016 IP Patent pending in Canada, US & Europe
+STRUCTURAL Blackwell Structural Engineers ELECTRICAL Podco Designs SOFTWARE Korey MacDougall MATERIAL TESTS FPInnovations BIOMECHANICS RESEARCH Laurentian University FUNDING FPInnovations, Norcat, Domtar, NOHFC EXHIBITION Bechtler Museum of Modern Art, IDS 2019, Norcat Pitch 2016 IP U.S. Patent No.: 10,368,650, patent pending in Canada